-- Never exchange commercially sensitive information (including prices, production details, sales volumes, market shares, strategy or costs) with competing companies - Never seek to gain information about competitors using underhand means - Never engage in restrictive or collusive trade practices or abuse our market position - Refrain from engaging in unfair competition, including false or misleading comments or claims about Vitec, our competitors or products.
+- Never exchange commercially sensitive information (including prices, production details, sales volumes, market shares, strategy, organisation structure or costs) with competing companies. - Never seek to gain information about competitors using underhand means. - Never engage in restrictive or collusive trade practices or abuse our market position. - Refrain from engaging in unfair competition, including false or misleading comments or claims about Videndum, our competitors or products.

-If you are unsure about competition laws and have concerns then you must raise them with the Group General Counsel or Group Company Secretary.
+If you are unsure or have any doubts regarding competition law, you must raise them with the Group General Counsel or Group Company Secretary.